Y4maxanadu/SDL-KNIME-workshop/README.md

 Represent the item in interaction graph.

-QUICK START WITH KNIME WORKFLOW
+## Quick Start with this KNIME Workflow

-1. Download the data processing and visualizing workflow on KNIME Community HUB
+### 1. Download the data processing and visualizing workflow on KNIME Community HUB

 KNIME Workflow link: [https://hub.knime.com/-/spaces/-/~IhGFsKkfL8H5jkZE/current-state/](https://hub.knime.com/-/spaces/-/~kpqGBQUdAJMmXMyU/current-state/)

-2. Import the workflow to your local repository
+### 2. Import the workflow to your local repository

 KNIME Analytics Platform -> File -> Import KNIME Workflow -> Select File

 Select file that end with .kmwf

-3. Load data to the workflow
+### 3. Load data to the workflow

 CSV reader node can load the data from csv file, we use to CSV reader node to load user-rating data and a targeted user's social network relationship.